0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

     Delegation is a long term commitment.
 When your tokens are delegated to a node operator, the tokens can be locked to node services.
 [See restrictions on tokens and rules of retrieval](../node-operations/node-payment-rewards-and-risks.md)

 1. Go to [the assets menu](https://browser.partisiablockchain.com/assets)
 2. Sign in
-3. Unfold the collapsed delegation table in the bottom of the page
-4. Click _Delegate_
+3. Click _Delegate_
-5. Choose amount of MPC tokens and [account address](../pbc-fundamentals/dictionary.md#address) of the node operator
+4. Choose amount of MPC tokens and [account address](../pbc-fundamentals/dictionary.md#address) of the node operator

 ### How to accept delegated tokens